Shubra: History

-The tram was removed in the 1990s as Cairo Metro Line 2 was being dug, and today the only remaining palatial buildings are the Fountain Pavillion in Shubra al-Kheima, erroneously named Mohamed Ali's Palace, and prince Omar Tousson's palace that was converted into a public school in the 1950s, then later abandoned and is now in the Rod al-Farag district.
+The tram was removed in the 1990s as Cairo Metro Line 2 was being dug, and today the only remaining palatial buildings are the Fountain Pavilion in Shubra El-Kheima, erroneously named Mohamed Ali's Palace, and prince Omar Tousson's palace that was converted into a public school in the 1950s, then later abandoned and is now in the Rod al-Farag district.

+The Sard Shubra Archive was established in 2021 to preserve histories of Shubra through ephemeral materials including tram tickets, images of historic churches and concert halls, film posters, and legal documents.
+Sard is housed in the family apartment of founder Mina Ibrahim, an anthropology researcher from Shubra, and registered with the Egyptian Ministry of Internal Trade.

 Modern Shubra

-The present-day Shubra district is the samller of the three districts that make up the original Shubra, and is bounded from the west by Shubra Street and the Rod al-Farag district, the south by the Ramses Station (Ban al-Hadid) and train yards, and from the west by Ahmed Hilmi Street and the Sharabiya district, and to the north by Khulusi Street and al-Sahel district.
+The present-day Shubra district is the smaller of the three districts that make up the original Shubra, and is bounded from the west by Shubra Street and the Rod al-Farag district, the south by the Ramses Station (Ban al-Hadid) and train yards, and from the west by Ahmed Hilmi Street and the Sharabiya district, and to the north by Khulusi Street and al-Sahel district.
 It had an estimated 76,695 residents in 2017.

 Greater Shubra has the highest concentration of Coptic Christians in Cairo.
 There are several churches throughout the district's neighborhoods, such as the decades-old Church of St. Mary in Massarra and St. George, El-Geushi.

-Shubra is served by Cairo Metro Line 2.
+Shubra is served by Cairo Metro Line 2, with stations all located under the main Shubra street.
 There are a large number of mosques in Shubra.
 One of the most renowned mosques in Shubra is el Khazen Dar (Hazindar) mosque, which is named after an occupation at the time of the Ottoman Empire.

-Administrative regions
+Administrative subdivisions

 Shubra is sub-divided into four shiakhas (smallest census blocks) that do not have any administrative duties: